tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 proto messages with all the contents of a graph, or subgraph, encoded in them.
-This document describes how to produce such a stream of encoded data using the library helper functions, details of the encoding (if you’d like to write your own graph data generator), and showcases a scalable sampling tool based on Apache Beam that we provide to sample from very large graphs.
+This document describes how to produce such a stream of encoded data using the library helper functions, details of the encoding (if you’d like to write your own graph data generator), and describes the steps required to prepare for graph sampling.

 ## Writing Graph Tensors to Files